ifvictr/helvetica-neue/README.md

 # helvetica-neue
-Reworked version of the Helvetica font.
-Used by — but not necessarily created by — Apple.
+A reworked version of the Helvetica font.
+Used—but not necessarily created—by Apple.